 A single teaspoon of salt in Lake Superior would equal a few parts per trillion.
 It’s hard to imagine anything being hazardous in such vanishingly small amounts.

-(Note: A very small portion of supplemental fish oil is produced using a modified distillation processes that yields triglyceride-bound omega-3s, but they may not be identical to the omega-3 triglycerides that occur naturally in fish.)
+(Note: Most supplemental fish oil is produced using a modified distillation processes that yields triglyceride-bound omega-3s.)

 Does this distinction between the chemical packages in which omega-3s can be consumed produce meaningful physiological differences?
 It appears so.